sathia-musso/enelgrid/README.md

-# Home Assistant - EnelGrid Integration
+# Home Assistant - enelgrid Integration

 This custom integration for Home Assistant retrieves and imports **hourly and daily energy consumption data** from **Enel Italia**, making it available in Home Assistant's **Energy Dashboard**.